-This paper uses the general definition of cheating Sheard et al. (2003, p.
-92) as "a series of practices, which cover a range of areas that can be defined as illegal, unethical, immoral or against the regulations of the course or institution."
+This paper uses the definition of Sheard et al. (2003, p.
+92) of cheating as "a series of practices, which cover a range of areas that can be defined as illegal, unethical, immoral or against the regulations of the course or institution."
 This definition identifies the long-term problems that occur when students engage in academic dishonesty: if cheating is illegal, unethical or immoral, what will stop a student who engages in this type of behaviour (for example, cheating on their exams or falsifying a term project) from falsifying records or cheating on an expense account when they enter the workforce?

-According to Rokavski and Levy (2007), cheating in general at universities is growing at a rampant rate.
-Researchers such as Stack (2015), find that academic dishonesty and misconduct at universities nowadays is even more prevalent than in the past due to technological advances, relatively scarce resources and understaffing at universities (Treviño and Butterflied, 1999; Maslen, 2003; Stack, 2015).
-The most common and widely used notion of academic dishonesty and misconduct at universities is copying and/or cheating on an exam (Teixeira and Rocha, 2010).
-Hence, this paper examines academic dishonesty in relation to online exams.
+According to Rokavski and Levy (2007), cheating at universities is growing at a rampant rate.
+Researchers find that academic dishonesty and misconduct at universities around the year 2000 was even more prevalent than in the past due to technological advances, relatively scarce resources and understaffing at universities (Treviño and Butterflied, 1999; Maslen, 2003).
+The most common and widely used notion of academic dishonesty and misconduct at universities is copying and/or cheating on an exam (Teixeira and Rocha, 2010), hence, this paper examines academic dishonesty in relation to online exams.

 These global findings also apply to Australian universities.
 Brimble and Stevenson-Clarke (2006) conducted one of the largest studies on this topic that focuses on Australian students.
 In their research, they surveyed 1,206 students and 190 academic staff across four Queensland universities.
 They find that academic dishonesty and misconduct is widespread and that universities are not doing enough to limit it.
-This too was confirmed by Wilkinson (2009) as well as, Eriksson and McGee (2015) conducted research on cheating at Australian Universities and their findings that more proactive strategies need to be implemented by universities to prevent student involvement in academic dishonesty.

-Due to the widespread concern about academic dishonesty in universities the corruption watchdog (Australia) said that in order to deal with academic dishonesty and misconduct, universities must separate their compliance functions from their business development functions and limit the number of overseas agents they deal with.
-One could argue that when these functions are combined, there is less incentive for universities to address academic dishonesty.
+The corruption watchdog (Australia) said that in order to deal with academic dishonesty and misconduct, universities must separate their compliance functions from their business development functions and limit the number of overseas agents they deal with, arguing that when these functions are combined, there is less incentive for universities to address academic dishonesty.
 The paper said: